 Inflation is a sustained increase in the average price level of goods and services.
 While prices of individual products—gasoline or steak, for example—can go up or down, that doesn’t necessarily mean there’s inflation, because inflation is a broad increase in prices.

-Because prices are rising much faster than usual, everyone from the general public to experts and leaders in business and government are trying to figure out how long it will last and what to do about it.
+Because prices are rising much faster than usual, everyone from the general public to experts and leaders in business and government are trying to figure out how long it will last and what should be done about it.

 CPI and PCE